apurv101/task_execution_engine/hld_doc_v2.md

   - MongoDB driver for accessing the database

 - **Responsibilities**:
-  - Retrieve the next pending sub-task from the `sub_tasks` collection.
+  - Retrieve the next pending instruction from the `instructions` collection.
-  - Update the status of the sub-task to "in-progress".
+  - Update the status of the instruction to "in-progress".
   - Capture the current screen state.
-  - Send sub-task IDs and screenshots to the backend server.
+  - Send instruction IDs and screenshots to the backend server.
   - Execute actions received from the backend server.
-  - Update the status of the sub-task to "completed" or "failed" based on execution outcome.
+  - Update the status of the instruction to "completed" or "failed" based on execution outcome.

 ### Backend Server

-- **Function**: Processes incoming task descriptions and screenshots to generate the next actions, manages tasks and sub-tasks in MongoDB.
+- **Function**: Processes incoming task descriptions and screenshots to generate the next actions, manages tasks and instructions in MongoDB.

 - **Technologies**:
   - Python